mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Determined that offset should be set to 250ms in order for the sprite to line up with when the beat hits (200px position + 50px sprite width).
 Tested in multiple songs and confirmed this amount works well.
     * The offset appears to cause a little bit of the track to be left rendered on the win condition that does not go away.
 Trying to determine how to get rid of this.
       * Appears that globalRenderX stops incrementing for an unknown reason.
 Looking into this.
+      * Appears to stop incrementing if increase is lower than 250 for an unknown reason.
+Likely has to do with offset.
+Setting increase to 250 resolves the issue.
+    * Finalize player running off screen.

 * 2024-04-29 - 7.82 hours total